Wine Country VIP Vacation Rental home wine making project at vipvr.com

 Home

-Wine Making
+Our Wine Making - Frank Wines

-Wine making is such an amazing experience.
-It's a lot like making bread, only it takes longer and weighs more.
-However, the process is as simple and the most important things to remember are to pay attention to it, smell it, taste it and keep it clean.
-The process that remains complicated is the fact that the observance of how it changes and grows into it's best moments over such a long period of time.
-Taking good notes about aromas, flavors and also technical details at every stage is extremely important.
+Making wine is much like making bread, only it takes longer and weighs more.
+The process is as simple and the most important things to remember are to pay attention, smell it, taste it and keep it clean.
+The process that remains complicated is the fact that the observance of how it changes and grows into it's best moments occurs over such a long period.

 Record keeping is an art for home winemakers; maybe almost as much as making the wine itself which frankly takes care of itself with minor intervention from us.
+Taking good notes about aromas, flavors and also technical details at every stage is extremely important.
 Most home winemakers are commonly referred to as 'garagistas' and many are not as interested in spending too much time in the analysis and thinking stages of learning and practicing.
 We take dedicated notes about many things, starting before the crush.
 For more information about the notes we take, see our wine notes page.

 At certain times of year, barrel tasting is possible.
 We love sharing and discussing wine and wine making in general.
 To read about the basic process, here is a link you may find of interest.
 Please let us know if you wish to participate in or observe our wine making project.